 Kawayu Midoriya The website doesn’t mention it, but they’re reported to have arranged vegan food for a tour previously, so it may be possible they can do it again on request.
 Kumano Travel has some English-language information on the property.

-Oomuraya The website states that if you are vegan, contact them as soon as possible and they can arrange food for you.
+Oomuraya The website states that if you are vegan, contact them as soon as possible and they will respond.
 Live Japan has some information on the property in English.

 Organic Hotel Kirinosato Takahara (English) The website states they can arrange vegetarian food, etc., and they’re reported to have arranged vegan food for a tour previously.
 They need to know at least one day before you arrive.